 CX has moreover proven to be a key business imperative that can help you to reduce the Cost to Acquire (CAC) and Cost to Serve a Customer (CSC) by knowing your customer better and serving their wishes and needs more efficiently and so lead to an increase in revenues.
 A popular case example for this is the transformation of the Royal Bank of Scotland.

 Advances in neurology and experience studies gave the attention and influence to CX.
 The first Nobel Prize for applying psychological and sociological research to business strategies was awarded to Daniel Kahneman already in 2002.

 When thinking about CX, you need to take into account the community aspect that comes via the rise of social media.

 Customers today want to take part in a shared interest with others, so customer-customer relationships and interactions become increasingly important.
 It engages customers and adds behavioural value to their experience with a company.
 Offering platforms for exchange, for example on social media, engage customers and makes them feel part of something bigger.

 Another area of research is in emotional and cognitive responses to subconscious design.
 It influences the moods and emotions of customers during their journey with the business, which was previously hard to measure and incorporate into the active design process.

-Research has shown that customers cognitively evaluate their experience during the process, something that is then expressed in complaints and suggestions.
+Research has shown that customers cognitively evaluate their experience during the process.
+Something that is then expressed in complaints and suggestions.
 The emotional and cognitive aspects of CX are important to always keep in mind during your design process.
-They may seem abstract and hard to measure but are linked to a company and brand culture that you can actively build.
+They may seem abstract and hard to measure but they link to a company and brand culture that you can actively build.

 Multi-channel Customer Experience and Social Media